 *Required fields.

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
-Carry it with you at all times during treatment and for 3 months after your last SOLIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
+Carry it with you at all times during treatment and for 3 months after your last dose of SOLIRIS.
+Your risk of meningococcal infection may continue for several weeks after your last dose of SOLIRIS.
+It is important to show this card to any healthcare provider who treats you.
+This will help them diagnose and treat you quickly.

-SOLIRIS may also increase the risk of other types of serious infections.
+SOLIRIS may also increase the risk of other types of serious infections, including Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria gonorrhoeae.
 Certain people may be at risk of serious infections with gonorrhea.
 Certain fungal infections (Aspergillus) may occur if you take SOLIRIS and have a weak immune system or a low white blood cell count.

-Tell your doctor about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.
-It is important that you have all recommended vaccinations before you start SOLIRIS, receive 2 weeks of antibiotics if you immediately start SOLIRIS, and stay up-to-date with all recommended vaccinations during treatment with SOLIRIS.
+Tell your healthcare provider about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of SOLIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor for medical advice about side effects.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit MedWatch, or call 1-800-FDA-1088.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.

-Please see the full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections.
+Please see the full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious meningococcal infections.

-Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
-Carry it with you at all times during treatment and for 3 months after your last SOLIRIS dose.
-It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.
+Your healthcare provider will give you a Patient Safety Card about the risk of serious meningococcal infection.
+Carry it with you at all times during treatment and for 3 months after your last dose of SOLIRIS.
+Your risk of meningococcal infection may continue for several weeks after your last dose of SOLIRIS.
+It is important to show this card to any healthcare provider who treats you.
+This will help them diagnose and treat you quickly.

-SOLIRIS may also increase the risk of other types of serious infections.
+SOLIRIS may also increase the risk of other types of serious infections, including Streptococcus pneumoniae, Haemophilus influenzae, and Neisseria gonorrhoeae.
 Certain people may be at risk of serious infections with gonorrhea.
 Certain fungal infections (Aspergillus) may occur if you take SOLIRIS and have a weak immune system or a low white blood cell count.

-Tell your doctor about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.
-It is important that you have all recommended vaccinations before you start SOLIRIS, receive 2 weeks of antibiotics if you immediately start SOLIRIS, and stay up-to-date with all recommended vaccinations during treatment with SOLIRIS.
+Tell your healthcare provider about all the vaccines you receive and medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements which could affect your treatment.

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of SOLIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor for medical advice about side effects.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit MedWatch, or call 1-800-FDA-1088.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.

-Please see the full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections.
+Please see the full Prescribing Information and Medication Guide for SOLIRIS, including Boxed WARNING regarding serious meningococcal infections.